InnerWorld

 You're many.

 The part that overthinks.
 The part that shuts down.
 The part you don't let anyone see.
-InnerWorld makes them visible — so they stop running the show.
+InnerWorld makes them visible — so you can meet them with curiosity, not resistance.

 "You need to stay in control."